Features

 Progress you can show

 Arco keeps a printed ledger of what you practiced, when, for how long, and how it went.
-Handy for showing your teacher or parents what you've been working on.
-Mastery fills slowly, like ink soaking into paper.
-No flame emojis, no guilt pushes — just a quiet record that respects your time.
+Easy to share with your teacher or parents.
+Mastery fills slowly, like ink soaking into paper — a quiet record of real work, on your timeline.

 VI

-A focused space that respects your time.
+A focused space made for music.
 Calm enough for a ten-minute pre-rehearsal warm-up, deep enough for a whole weekend of writing.
 Two themes — a warm manuscript by day, a deep concert hall by night — so you can match it to your practice room.

 The best way to understand it is to sit with it.